-Timeshare Mediation in the legal profession is a relatively new concept.
+Timeshare mediation in the legal profession is a relatively new concept.
 It is widely introduced and is becoming an effective way of resolving timeshare related disputes without the need to go to court.
-Timeshare mediation involves an independent third party i.e. a mediator who supports both sides, to come to an agreement about the issues which they have with each other.
+Timeshare mediation involves an independent third party i.e. a mediator who supports both sides, to come to an agreement about the issues which each side has with each other.

 Mediation is a very fluid and flexible process and can effectively be employed to settle many disputes in a complete range of situations such as:

 - Club disputes